Life

 checkedLoving wife & children

-All of the above was checkmarked except for the Good Education.
-There are valid reasons for this, but the fact is that little box remained empty.
-Everything else plus much more was ticked, but not the Good Education box.
+All of the above were checkmarked except for Good Education.
+There are valid reasons for this, but the fact is that the little box remained empty.
+Everything else, plus much more, was ticked, but not the Good Education box.

-After my two-year military stint, I wanted to study for a Bachelor’s degree in Communication.
+After my two-year stint in the military, I wanted to pursue a Bachelor’s degree in Communication.
 My late father, in his wisdom, threw a spectacular fit.
 So, I gave in and tried my hand at his will: a bachelor's in mechanical engineering.

 Living someone else’s dream is never a good idea.
 The drive to start and complete something which you are not convinced about will no doubt fail.
 You will always feel you wasted your time.

 study001I was older than the other students because of my two years in the military.
-During my first year, I started dating a girl who went to school with me since our second grade.
+During my first year, I started dating a girl who had been in my class since second grade.
 We have always been friends, but now it is different.
 She was approaching the end of her studies, and I was about halfway through mine when we got married.
 (Yes, another spectacular fit was thrown, as you can imagine.)
 I had obtained a bursary covering my study fees, and her small salary made up for the rest.
-She and a good friend worked at the Merensky Library of the Pretoria University.
+She and a good friend worked at the Merensky Library of the University of Pretoria.

 But then it all changed.